Karawkz/Resum-Recommender/README.md

 ## Algorithms / Modeling
 **Vectorization**.
 I trained my own W2V model and vectorized the relevant texts.
 I decided against using Google Gensim's trained W2V model because I figured that many of the technical skills would not appear in there.
 However, I'd like to test this theory out some time in the future.
 I also used a TFIDF vectorizer.

 **Dimension Reduction**.
-I also used 'truncated SVD' within Latent Semantic Analysis to get a smaller set of vectors, specifically I tried out dimensions of between 50 to 300 with my model.
+I used 'truncated SVD' within Latent Semantic Analysis to get a smaller set of vectors, specifically I tried out dimensions of between 50 to 300 with my model.

 **Oversampling**.
 The number resumé types were imbalanced - 3/5 of resumés were data analyst ones, 1/5 were data scientist ones and the remaining 1/5 were data engineering ones.
 I used ADASYN to oversample the data to balance these classes.